 Oklahoma Agricultural Experiment Station

-Approximately 37 percent of the Oklahoma State University’s research efforts are undertaken as part of the statewide Oklahoma Agricultural Experiment Station system.
+Approximately 37 percent of Oklahoma State University’s research efforts are undertaken as part of the statewide Oklahoma Agricultural Experiment Station system.
 OAES research expenditures account for more than $50 million annually.

-Today, the Oklahoma Agricultural Experiment Station (OAES) stands as the research leg of the three agency group comprising the Division of Agricultural Sciences and Natural Resources which also includes teaching (the College) and outreach (Cooperative Extension).
-Over 100 Ph.D. level faculty members are funded at least partially by the OAES to conduct research in areas ranging from cattle and wheat production to cell wall biology and mechanisms that affect conversion of plant materials to biofuels.
-Research labs are located primarily in Agricultural Hall, Noble Research Center, Food & Agricultural Products and Animal Science buildings on campus.
-Additionally the OAES operates field, greenhouse and lab facilities at 18 research stations and/or centers located from the southeast to the northwest corners of the state.
+Today, OAES stands as the research leg of the three agency group comprising the Division of Agricultural Sciences and Natural Resources, which also includes teaching (the College) and outreach (Cooperative Extension).
+More than 100 Ph.D.-level faculty members are funded at least partially by the OAES to conduct research in areas ranging from cattle and wheat production to cell wall biology and mechanisms that affect conversion of plant materials to biofuels.
+Research labs are located in Agricultural Hall, Noble Research Center, Food & Agricultural Products and Animal Science buildings on campus.
+Additionally, the OAES operates field, greenhouse and lab facilities at 18 research stations and/or centers located throughout the state.